 The main purpose of this metric is to attract new users to check out your campaign.
 If your ad objective is to reach more people and catch their attention, then this method can be most effective.
 For low-cost products or services, it can be easily calculated by measuring the ad expense for each new sales prospect you are getting.
 On the other hand, for high-cost services, you need to track down those leads and take them to the top of the sales funnel.

 FB Ad Metrics That Works:

 If you are spending money on Facebook ads, then you must be expecting some profitable results from it as well.
-While figuring out the Facebook cost per engagement metric seems to be the easier way, it’s not conclusive enough to get you the result.
-By tracking some other metrics like cost per click or cost per lead or cost per conversion will help you to know if you are really crossing the budget on your ad campaign.
-Also, instead of figuring all the things by yourself why not just have a look at what your competitors are doing.
+While figuring out the Facebook cost per engagement Facebook metric seems to be the easier way, it’s not conclusive enough to get you the result.
+Tracking some other metrics like cost per click or cost per lead or cost per conversion will help you to know if you are really crossing the budget on your ad campaign.
+Also, instead of figuring all the things by yourself why not just have a look at what your competitors are doing?
 You can use a powerful ad intelligence tool like PowerAdSpy to learn about the most lucrative opportunities that you can target to gain more conversions in your business.